noakanois/Chesscom_Lichess_ELO_converter/README.md

 ### ELO Differences between Chesscom/Lichess:
 The ELO system is a closed system, meaning the ELO ratings of both websites are entirely independent.
 They both use a slightly different implementation, but nothing too major.
 This, as well as the player base, lead to a difference in ELO distributions on both sites.
 For example: My peak ELO on Lichess Bullet is 2225, on chesscom it is 2001.
-However I use Lichess mainly so my chesscom rating is more inaccurate.
+However, I use Lichess mainly so my chesscom rating is more inaccurate.
 In general, it is usually said that Lichess ratings are 200-300 higher than chesscom ELO ratings.